 Car-Care Center.
-A retail center that caters to tenants who deal in automobiles and the automobile aftermarket business.
+A retail center that caters to tenants who deal in automobiles and the automobile aftermarket business designed for office, manufacturing and warehouse users.

 - Office Buildings that are rented to non-retail commercial users.
 These buildings are designed as garden, mid-rise, or high-rise structures. - Business Park.
-A group of rental buildings designed for office, manufacturing and warehouse users. - Warehouses.
-Buildings that provide rental space to users of
+A group of rental buildings